BookerLoL/LearnConceptsInJava/src/main/java/optimizing/code_optimizations.md

 ```

 - ### Equivalent Iterative code is faster than recursion

-    - Recursion relies on calling functions which is overhead
+  - Recursion relies on calling functions which is major overhead

 - ### Nulling objects can help prevent leaked memory
   - Java 9, GC is smart enough to detect when memory is freed but not smart enough when leaked memory
 - ### Wildcard package does not matter for performance

   - Using specific packages will help avoid package conflicts and for readability

 - ### Primitives are faster than Wrapper classes

   - Wrapper classes will auto-unbox and auto-box which is overhead

 - ### String Concatenation
   - When looping or concatenating across multiple lines or functions
     - Use StringBuilder
   - If using in a single line, it's fine to use `+` to concatenate